-As I’ve been visiting and playing in several churches over the past few months I’ve noticed a few reoccurring problems that can easily be fixed to help the quality of your contemporary worship.
+website creator Over my career I’ve visited and played in countless contemporary churches.
+I’ve noticed a few reoccurring problems that can easily be fixed to help the quality of your contemporary worship.

 A Stale Sameness.
 We all have our favorite worship leaders, but if you’re a Joel Houston fan, does every song in your set have to be written by Joel Houston or one of his clones?
-It seems like everything these days is either Hillsong United or trying to sound like Hillsong United.
+It seems like everything these days is either Hillsong/Bethel/Elevation or trying to sound like Hillsong/Bethel/Elevation.

 If you do five songs in your set, do two or three of your favorites, then throw in something different – a piano ballad… a hymn… a golden oldie praise song… a ukulele… anything to add variety.

-The best praise set I’ve heard in a long time was created by 28 year old worship leader Jared Barber here in Greenville – it had a little bit of everything, reached a wide audience and kept you engaged.
+The best praise set I’ve heard in a long time was created by a 28 year old local worship leader here in Greenville – it had a little bit of everything (cutting edge praise songs, older praise songs and a hymn to boot,) reached a wide audience and kept you engaged.

 Service Order.
 Ever wonder why your guitarist/drummer/keyboardist draws a blank during your set when it’s time for them to start the intro to the next song?
 Many worship leaders don’t provide a service order for the band at rehearsal.
 Instead, the band is given a stack of jumbled charts for the upcoming Sunday.